Violence Prevention

 Authorship

 Authors of a research publication are usually those who provide meaningful intellectual contribution to a project in one or more of the following ways: concept, design, supervision, resources, materials, data collection and processing, analysis or interpretation, literature search and writing.
 Many academic journals may list very specific requirements for authorship.
 All authors have rights and responsibilities thus any person listed as an author should be knowledgeable and aware of such.
 Unless the contributions of the co-authors are listed, each author takes full responsibility for the contents of the work.
 When asked to serve as a publication reviewer, students should treat this material as confidential.
-Further information about authorship, publication and peer review can be found here.
+See further information about authorship, publication and peer review.

 Conflict of Interest

-The Conflict of Interest (COI) staff and committee review reports of outside activities and financial interests to comply with federal, state, and University regulations and policies.
+The Conflict of Interest (COI) staff and committee review reports of outside activities and financial interests to comply with federal, state, and university regulations and policies.
 This committee also works with faculty and staff to eliminate, minimize, or manage any actual or potential financial conflicts of interest identified by the reporting process.
-For further information see the Office of the Vice Chancellor for Research and Graduate Education Research Conflict of Interest policy and Outside Activities Reporting webpage.
+For further information see the Office of the Vice Chancellor for Research’s Conflict of Interest guidance document and Outside Activities Reporting webpage.

 Human Research Protections

 In accordance with federal regulations and UW–Madison policies, all research involving human subjects must be reviewed and approved by an Institutional Review Board (IRB) prior to any research intervention with participants.
 All graduate research involving human subjects for inclusion in a master’s thesis or doctoral dissertation must be approved by an IRB before beginning the research.
 Training is required before a project is submitted to an IRB for review.
-For additional information, see the Office of the Vice Chancellor for Research and Graduate Education Research Human Research Protection Program webpage.
-For additional information on biomedical research visit the Health Sciences IRB webpage and on non-biomedical research visit the Educational and Social Behavioral Science IRB webpage.
+For additional information, see the Office of the Vice Chancellor for Research Human Research Protection Program webpage.
+For additional information visit the Institutional Review Board webpage.

 Intellectual Property Rights

 Except as required by funding agreements or other university policies, the university does not claim ownership rights in the intellectual property generated during research by its faculty, staff, or students.
 This policy has proven beneficial to the university, the public, and the creators of such property.
 In the case of inventions funded in whole or in part by a federal agency or in the case of sponsored research agreements that require the university to grant rights in inventions generated by funding under such agreements, faculty, staff, and students must assign rights to such invention to the university’s designated patent management organization, the Wisconsin Alumni Research Foundation (WARF).
 Faculty, staff, and students must execute all papers necessary to file patent applications on the invention and establish the federal government’s or other sponsor’s rights in the invention.
 If there are no specific written agreements or policies to the contrary, the researcher at the university is free to dispose of the rights in the manner of his or her own choosing.
 The university retains the right to use the products of research conducted as a university activity for its education and research mission.
-Further information and forms for reporting inventions can be found here.
-Further information on intellectual property can be found here.
+See information and forms for disclosing an invention or read more about intellectual property.

 Misconduct of Research

 Graduate education is carried in classrooms, laboratories and other research venues, and is often supported by federal or other external funding sources.
 Maintaining the integrity of academic and research efforts carried out at UW–Madison is an essential priority.
 At UW–Madison, graduate students are held to the same standards of responsible conduct of research as faculty and staff.
 Misconduct in scholarly research is defined as fabrication (making up data), falsification (changing or misreporting data), plagiarism (representing work of others as your own), or other practices that seriously deviate from those that are commonly accepted within the scholarly community for proposing, conducting, or reporting research.
-The Faculty Policy 11-314 on Misconduct in Scholarly Research can be found here and further information can be found here.
-The Office of the Vice Chancellor for Research and Graduate Education is responsible for investigating allegations of research misconduct.
+For more information, see the overview of Misconduct in Scholarly Research and Faculty Legislation II-314: Misconduct in Scholarly Research.
+The Office of the Vice Chancellor for Research is responsible for investigating allegations of research misconduct.
 For more information, contact the Associate Vice Chancellor for Research Policy and Integrity.

 The University of Wisconsin-Madison strives to foster the highest scholarly and ethical standards among its students, faculty, and staff.
 As a recipient of federal funding, the University of Wisconsin must comply with federal laws related to civil rights, animal welfare research misconduct, and others.
 Though extremely rare, we realize there are times when reportable events of wrongdoing, noncompliance, or misconduct may occur in our midst and that it is our responsibility as an academic community to take steps to rectify them.
-The full policy can be found here.
+See the Whistleblower Protection Policy and the policy on Obligations and Protections for Graduate Students.

 Patents